Shreyas-GN/todo-basic/README.md

-# todo-basic
+# To-Do Basic

-Description: A clean to-do list app with ability to add, check, and delete tasks.
-Features:  Add new tasks  Mark tasks as completed  Remove tasks
+A simple to-do list app built with vanilla HTML, CSS, and JS.

+## Features
+- Add, check, and delete tasks
+- Responsive and minimal interface

+## How to Use
+Open `index.html` in a browser, type a task, and click "Add".